-There’s a lot of advice out there telling you what to do to secure a training contract.
+There’s a lot of advice out there about how to get a training contract.
 But what are you currently doing at the moment that you may not realise is holding you back?

 Take a look at our latest blog post to find out the five things that are most likely preventing you from obtaining your training contract.